 “Well, that brings us to the price.
 To make the repairs a priority is not going to be cheap, especially from what I hear about the workers available on the dock.”

-“Captain Percy, in this particular case money is a secondary consideration.
+“Captain Percy, in this particular case, money is a secondary consideration.
 Name your price.”

 Percy hesitated.
-“How about… three times a standard hull-load fee?”
+“How about . . . three times a standard hull-load fee?”

 “Done.
 I can pay you two-thirds now and the remainder on delivery.
 I assume coin will be satisfactory?”